mhkeller/config-tree/README.md

-# Strangelove config
+# Snowy Owl Config

-A node module to set configs to get your [strangelove-cli](https://github.com/mhkeller/strangelove-cli) started.
+A node module to set configs to get your [snowy-owl-cli](https://github.com/mhkeller/snowy-wol-cli) started.

 ## Usage